PM calls for nationwide protest on Friday against Holy Quran’s desecration in Sweden

-The development comes after a man, who fled from Iraq to Sweden several years ago, tore up and burned the Holy Quran outside Stockholm’s central mosque last week as Muslims around the world began marking the Eidul Azha holiday.
+The incident took place last week when a man, who fled from Iraq to Sweden several years ago, tore up and burned a copy of the Holy Quran outside Stockholm’s central mosque.

-The act drew strong criticism from several countries, including Pakistan, Turkiye, Jordan, Palestine, Saudi Arabia, Morocco, Iraq and Iran.
+The act drew strong criticism from several countries, including Pakistan, Turkiye, Jordan, Palestine, Saudi Arabia, Morocco, Iraq and Iran, as well as the European Union.

-According to a statement issued today from the Prime Minister’s Office, PM Shehbaz presided over an important meeting in which the Sweden incident was taken up as well.
+According to a statement shared by PM Shehbaz’s party, the PML-N, on Twitter, the premier presided over a meeting today during which the Sweden incident was discussed among other matters.

-The prime minister decided that July 7 (Friday) would be marked as a day to uphold the Quran’s sanctity and a nationwide protest would be taken out against the Sweden incident.
+The prime minister decided that July 7 (Friday) would be observed as Yaum-i-Taqaddus Quran (day to uphold the Holy Quran’s sanctity) and a nationwide protest would be taken out against the Sweden incident.

-The premier appealed to the entire nation, including all political parties, to participate, saying that “the entire nation will become one and give a message to the miscreants.”
+The premier appealed to the entire nation, including all political parties, to participate in the protests so that the entire nation “unitedly give a message to the miscreants”, the statement said.

-He also ordered the PML-N to fully participate in the protest and take out protest rallies across the country.
+He also directed the PML-N to “fully participate” in the protests and take out rallies across the country, it added.

-The prime minister further decided to summon a joint session of Parliament on Thursday, ordering that a national plan of action should be drawn up on the Sweden incident in the session.
+The prime minister further decided to summon a joint session of Parliament on Thursday with the objective to devise a national plan of action on the Sweden incident.

-“The sentiments and feelings of the nation should be fully expressed through the forum of the Parliament.
+“The sentiments and feelings of the nation should be fully expressed through the forum of Parliament.

-“A joint resolution should be passed in the joint session of the Parliament,” PM Shehbaz ordered.
+“A joint resolution should be passed in the joint session of the Parliament,” the statement quoted PM Shehbaz as saying.

-“Honoring the Holy Quran is part of our faith, we are all united for it.
+He added: “Honouring the Holy Quran is part of our faith, [and] we are all united for it.

 “Misguided minds are following a nefarious agenda by spreading the negative trend of Islamophobia.

-“Peace-loving nations and leaders around the world who believe in co-existence should block the path of violent forces victim to Islamophobia and religious prejudices,” the premier was quoted as saying by the PMO.
+“Peace-loving nations and leaders around the world who believe in co-existence should block the path of violent forces victim to Islamophobia and religious prejudices.”

-Shehbaz said that “violent minds targeting religion, holy persons, beliefs and ideas” were a threat to world peace and forces that believe in peaceful, balanced and interfaith harmony at the global level should work together to remedy such trends and incidents.
+He further stated that “violent minds targeting religion, venerated personalities, beliefs and ideas” were a threat to world peace and forces that believed in peaceful, balanced and interfaith harmony at the global level should work together to remedy such trends and incidents.

-A day earlier, Pakistan had demanded immediate action against the perpetrator of the act.
+The PM’s decision comes a day after Pakistan demanded immediate action against the perpetrator of the incident in Sweden.

 “We demand immediate action against the perpetrator,” the premier had said.